ipimentelmoraes/renovate-deps-edn/README.md

-# XXX - [deps-edn] Incorrect resolution of S3 repository URL when there are query params
+# Discussion 36784 - [deps-edn] Incorrect resolution of S3 repository URL when there are query params

 ## Current behavior